Vector (video game)

-Vector is a 2012 platform game for Windows and Mobile developed and published by Cyprus-based studio Nekki.
-It is an arcade-styled parkour game with the objective being to break free from the cycle as a free runner.
+Vector is a 2012 side-scrolling platformer game developed and published by Cyprus-based studio Nekki for Windows, Android, and iOS.
+The objective of the game is to break free from the cycle as a free runner.

 Plot

-In Vector, players take the role of a silhouette who is constantly being pursued by another silhouette, seemingly some form of enforcer for the system the player character breaks out of.
-The game does not have a long story apart from the introduction video which reveals that the player character is a man in an Orwellian dystopia, no longer able to bend to the will of his masters.
-He casts aside his mind-control device and his shirt, and leaps from his skyscraper prison, sprinting across rooftops toward the distant horizon.
+Vector revolves around a silhouette protagonist who lives in a dystopian world controlled by “the system” through a mind control device implanted in the brains of the people.
+When the protagonist's implant is accidentally knocked out and the working networks cannot keep him calm, he uses the parkour skills in order to escape the city before getting captured by the hunters sent by the "Big Brother.”

 Reception

-Damien McFerran of Pocket Gamer rated the Android version 8/10 stars and wrote that Vector's playability makes up for its lack of innovation.
-Slide to Play, in their review of the iOS version, wrote, "Vector is a fantastic free-running simulation with plenty to love", though the reviewer described the gameplay as "a bit repetitive at times".
+Damien McFerran of Pocket Gamer rated 8 out of 10 stars for the Android version and wrote that Vector's playability makes up for its lack of innovation.
+In their review of the iOS version, Slide to Play wrote "Vector is a fantastic free-running simulation with plenty to love", though the reviewer described the gameplay as "a bit repetitive at times".
 Reviewing the Facebook version, Pete Davison of Adweek's SocialTimes blog called it "an impressive game in all respects" but said it needs better social features.
-Leif Johnson, who reviewed the Facebook version for Gamezebo, rated it 4/5 stars.
+Leif Johnson reviewed the Facebook version for Gamezebo and rated 4 out of 5 stars.
 Johnson described the gameplay as occasionally grindy but concluded that the game is "fun stuff, and much more challenging than your run-of-the mill Facebook fare."
-Cameron Woolsey of GameSpot rated the PC version 7/10 stars and wrote that the game is "a fast-paced joyride" when it does annoy with its grind.
+Cameron Woolsey of GameSpot rated 7 out of 10 stars for the PC version and wrote that the game is "a fast-paced joyride" when it does annoy with its grind.

-Legacy
+Sequel

-The game received a 2016 sequel titled Vector 2 that continues the storyline of the original.
-The protagonist from the first installment was eventually captured by security forces, but, instead of killing him, the antagonists decide to use his skills to test some new equipment in a secret research facility.
-When the protagonist dies, a new body is created for them.
+The game received a 2016 sequel titled Vector 2, which continues that the protagonist was eventually captured by security forces and the antagonists decides to use his skills to test some new equipment inside a research facility known as "The Complex", which secretly performs cloning experiments.

 Gameplay similar to the previous game and several tricks return such as "Swallow", "Screwdriver", "Dash Vault", "Obstacle Jump", "Rocket Vault", "Ralflip Vault", "Reverse Vault" and many more.